SAFEGUARDING IS EVERYONE’S RESPONSIBILITY

 Concerns about Staff

 Should you have any concerns in terms of safeguarding relating to the behaviour of a member of staff, you should immediately contact the designated person as above.
 If the allegation concerns these individuals, you should contact: Mr Stephen Kneller, Principal.
-Should you feel that your concerns have not been dealt with appropriately by the school or Chair of Governors you should contact the Designated Officer for Allegations (LADO), TINA WILSON 01454 868508 email@example.com
+Should you feel that your concerns have not been dealt with appropriately by the school or Chair of Governors you should contact the Designated Officer for Allegations (LADO), Tina Wilson Tel: 01454 868508 email@example.com

 The governors and school staff team are committed to keeping our children safe and we regularly review our school policies and procedures to ensure that everything is being done to fulfil our duty of care.
-The Councillor responsible for safeguarding is Mrs Katharine Alcock.
+The Councillor responsible for safeguarding is Mrs Lisa West.

 Our school policy is part of a central CLF policy and can be found here